- Target Audience

-Originally, the National Counter Terrorism Coordination (Nationaal Coordinator Terrorisme en Veiligheid, NCTV) of the Ministry of Security and Justice was the owner of the training programme.
+Originally, the National Coordinator for Security and Counterterrorism (Nationaal Coordinator Terrorisme en Veiligheid, NCTV) of the Ministry of Security and Justice was the owner of the training programme.

 Type of Organisation: Governmental institution

-We offer two types of training for professionals in the prison sector.
+We offer two types of training for professionals:

-- A one-day basic training in which participants learn about the trigger factors, the importance of adolescence, the signs and how to interpret these.
-We strive to increase knowledge about possible signs of radicalisation among employees who are in direct contact with detainees.
+- A one-day basic training programme in which participants learn about the trigger factors, the importance of adolescence, the signs of radicalisation and how to interpret these.
+We strive to increase knowledge about possible signs of radicalisation amongst employees who are in direct contact with detainees.
 Participants (professionals) are not required to have any background knowledge prior to the training.
-(ROR-BM and ROR-BL training with a low entry level).

-- An in-depth four-day expert training for participants (senior professionals) to increase their knowledge about radicalisation and extremist organisations in the Netherlands.
+- In-depth specialised trainings on multiple topics (one day or multiple days) for participants to increase their knowledge about radicalisation and extremist organisations in the Netherlands.
 They also gain insight into the chain partners and reporting structures.
-They are trained to subsequently train their own staff in the future (ROR-C and SIAC training).
+Professionals are allowed to take part in the in-depth training program once they have completed the one-day basic training.

-Currently, the development of a specific training module is nearing completion.
-The focus is on the phenomena and rise of so-called “lone actors” (Potentieel Gewelddadige Eenling, PGE-training).
+Currently, the development of an additional specific training module is nearing completion.
+The focus is on the phenomenon and rise of so-called “lone actors” (Potentieel Gewelddadige Eenlingen, PGE-training).

 Some professionals experience what we describe as “professional shyness” when working with or addressing people who are radicalised or at risk of radicalisation (think of individuals with a change in worldview, commitment in their ideology and/or religious beliefs).
-Therefore, the purpose of the training modules are as follow:
+Therefore, the overall purpose of our training modules is as follows:

-- Make professionals aware of their personal opinions regarding radicalisation, and how these may affect their behaviour (for example being judgemental).
+- Make professionals aware of their personal opinions regarding radicalisation and how these opinions may affect their behaviour (for example, being judgemental).